justeat/OpenRastaSwagger/README.md

 * Copyright

 Swagger and the Swagger-UI are a nice, pretty and standardised way to express public meta-data over your RESTful API.
-Instead of hand-cranking documentation that rapidly gets out of data, let the code you execute document itself.
+Instead of hand-cranking documentation that rapidly gets out of date, let the code you execute document itself.

 ## Configuration